eztam-/BitCrackOSX/README.md

-# CryptKeyFinder
+# CryptKeySearch
 A tool for solving Bitcoin puzzles on OSX.
 The application is build to run on Apple Silicon GPUs for high performance.
 Other, similar tools like BitCrack stopped working entirely for OSX users since Apple switched to it's new Silicon Chips.
 This application aims to be a better replacement for such legacy tools which have many limitations.
 Bitcrack for example only supports legacy addresses and has no support for modern Bitcoin addresses like Taproot or SegWit.

-CryptKeyFinder is build entirely from scratch for OSX and utilizes Apples Metal framework for high performance.
+CryptKeySearch is build entirely from scratch for OSX and utilizes Apples Metal framework for high performance.

 **NOTE!**
 - The application is still new and under heavy development.
 - So far I have focussed on functionality and performance optimization still needs to be done.
 - If something isn't working or you miss a certain feature, then please let me know so I can improve the project.
-Please open an [new Issue](https://github.com/eztam-/CryptKeyFinder/issues/new) in such cases.
+Please open an [new Issue](https://github.com/eztam-/CryptKeySearch/issues/new) in such cases.
 - Support is very welcome, feel free to submit a merge request.
 - I never programmed in Swift or Metal before starting this project.
 Therefore I'm also very happy for any code review or feedback.
 - This application was build for solving bitcoin puzzles.
 Any illegal usage is prohibited.